Avoiding Disparity Amplification under Different Worldviews: Using Criteria and Worldviews to Motivate Empirical Tests

-If an empirical test does not guarantee the lack of disparity amplification, it is insufficient as an anti-discrimination measure.
+In this section, we use our construct criteria to analyze which worldviews motivate the existing empirical tests of discrimination.
+If an empirical test does not guarantee the lack of disparity amplification, it may not be sufficient as an anti-discrimination measure as it effectively allows certain forms of discrimination.
 On the other hand, if the test disallows a construct optimal model, the test may be too strict in a way that lowers the utility of the model.
 Therefore, to argue that a worldview motivates an empirical test, we will prove the following two statements: (a) Every model that passes the empirical test does not have disparity amplification, and (b) every optimal model passes the empirical test.

 We apply this reasoning to demographic parity (Definition~\ref{def:demparity}) and equalized odds (Definition~\ref{def:eqodds}), showing that the WAE and WYSIWYG worldviews, respectively, motivate these empirical tests.
 More formally, we will prove statements (a) and (b) for every joint distribution of $\Ycs$, $\Yos$, $\Yps$, and $Z$ that is consistent with the worldview.
 Table~\ref{tbl:summary} summarizes these results.